isbeorn/nina.docs/docs/tabs/options/platesolving.md

 * This drop down menu selects the blind solver that is used for initial solves and or backup solving
 > The blind solver will be used in the framing assistant and normal platesolving should the primary solver fail.

+### Use Blind Solver For Failures
+* When a plate solve fails a fallback to the blind solver is attempted.
+This behavior can be disabled, so that no fallback will be used.
+This can be useful when it is used in combination with a number of retries.

 ### Exposure Time
 * The default exposure time for plate solving frames